What is the Cornea?

 - Descemet Membrane Endothelial Keratoplasty (DMEK) – This is also a partial thickness type of cornea transplant.
 With DMEK the donor tissue is extremely thin and can potentially allow for improved visual outcome and quicker recovery, but perhaps with some increased risk.

 - Your doctor will discuss the pros and cons of the various types of cornea transplant options to help determine what is best for you and your situation.
+Learn more about cornea transplants.

 Corneal Ulceration refers to the breakdown of the surface of the cornea along with inflammation and then tissue loss.
 It is a serious condition that is usually caused by an infection from bacteria, virus or fungus.
 It can spread very quickly and can result in permanent loss of vision or even loss of the eye.
 The most frequent causes of infection are from contact lens wear, or trauma to the cornea, like a fingernail injury or foreign body.
 Dry eye, blepharitis, loss of normal neurologic sensation, or eyelid abnormalities are also frequent causes of ulcers.
 Less frequent causes include rheumatoid arthritis and Parkinson’s disease.